 First, slow down.
 Don’t get burn out.
 Savor life.
 I don’t mean to become a bum.
 Don’t go day by day that at the end of the day you don’t remember how exactly what you’ve done and why—well the common denominator is to get paid.

 By that, and keeping myself sane by listening to TED talks, reading self-help books and attending seminar, and eating healthy foods, I can stay young even just by appearance.
 It means aging gracefully.

-Fortunately blogging is a diversion I’ve discovered, or the other way around, that helps me to reach out, to share what I know because I’ve asked a lot and learned from the Internet.
+Fortunately blogging is a diversion (more of a meditation) I’ve discovered, or the other way around, that helps me to reach out, to share what I know because I’ve asked a lot of questions and learned from the Internet.

 So blogging is a way to pay it forward.

 So what was left is becoming rich.
 I am not in terms of dollars.
 But with experience and just being a part of this artistic city, I am rich.
 And I wouldn’t stop there.
 I plan to be a millionaire in this field.
 In terms of finances, I’m keeping my eye on that.

 Learning and becoming wiser every day for the greater good of everybody.

 What does it feels like to be away from home?
 Always missing everything I left behind: the good, the bad, and everything in between.

 What I’m doing right now keeps me busy but I don’t see it as something to divert my attention.
 This is a purpose.
 I could be anywhere else but I’m here.
 There’s got to be a reason.

 Yes I’ve worked hard to get here but obstacles can happen in small and great things, most of the time unexpectedly.
 In the end, I am living (not just existing because that for me is like the evergreen tree, thriving all year round), my goals keep me motivated.